cloud-elements/devportal/docs/products/element-builder/create-database-element.md

 Input the Path: `/customers`

-Input the Vendor Path: `select * from customer offset :offset limit :limit` – this can be any valid SQL query
+Input the Vendor Path: `select * from customer offset :offset limit :limit` – this can be any valid named SQL query

 Input the Method: `GET`